Moussa Diallo (footballer, born 1997)

-Moussa Diallo (born 27 January 1997) is a French professional footballer who plays for Swiss club Servette as a right-back.
+Moussa Diallo (born 27 January 1997) is a French professional footballer who plays for Championnat National 1 club Nîmes as a right-back.

 Club career

 Diallo came through the youth system at Auxerre, making his professional debut on 30 July 2016 as a substitute against Red Star.
 He joined Cholet in January 2019.

 On 29 January 2024, Diallo joined Beroe Stara Zagora in Bulgaria on loan.

 International career

 Diallo was born in France and is of Mauritanian descent.
 He was called up to the senior Mauritania national team for a pair of friendlies in August 2017, but withdrew without making an appearance for the team.